Nehal065/Nehal065/README.md

 ## Hey, I'm Nehal!
-\nI am an optimistic curious, focussed ML & DS Engineer ✨ Currently learning and working in ML & Data Analysis in Python.
+I am an optimistic curious, focussed ML & DS Engineer ✨ Currently learning and working in ML & Data Analysis in Python.
 Looking to collaborate on facial recognition system
 -